-Pineapple green cheek conures are one of the rarer conure color mutations.
-However, they share many of the same positive traits as conures, making them popular pets.
-While they have friendly, affectionate personalities, they’re prone to biting and must be trained from a young age.
+Pineapple green cheek conures are one of the less common conure color mutations.
+However, they share many of the same positive traits as conures, making them popular pet birds.
+While they have friendly, affectionate personalities, they’re prone to biting and must be trained out of this from a young age.

-Pineapple green cheek conures are small parrots, reaching only 10 inches.
-They enjoy spending time with their owners and are comical birds who regularly fool around in their cages.
-They’re also quiet, making them suitable for apartments.
-Pineapple conures eat a diet of pellets, fruits, vegetables, and the occasional seed and nut treat.
-With proper, consistent training, you can train conures to learn tricks and basic human phrases.
+Pineapple green cheek conures are small parrots, reaching just 10 inches.
+They enjoy spending time with and entertaining their owners but are usually quieter than other parrots.
+Pineapple conures eat a diet of pellets, fruits, vegetables, seeds, and nuts.
+You can train conures to learn tricks and basic human phrases.

-Owning a pineapple green cheek conure is a rewarding experience, but the species needs an owner who has plenty of time to play with their parrot.
-Otherwise, it’s likely to become anxious and depressed.
+Owning a pineapple green cheek conure is a rewarding experience, but they need an owner who has plenty of time to play with and keep the parrot company.
+Otherwise, it’s likely to become anxious, bored, and depressed.

 What Is a Pineapple Green Cheek Conure?

 Pineapple green cheek conures are a mutated variation of the green cheek conure.
 They have a tan-colored head, yellow sides, and lime green back feathers.
 The chest has a mixture of bright red and yellow feathers.

 The lower beak appears reddish-orange, with a hint of red above the cere.
 Like yellow-sides conures, pineapples have tail feathers ranging from light red to maroon.
 Their eyes are ruby red.

 According to the American Federation of Aviculture, pineapple green cheek conures came about after breeders mixed opaline green cheeks and cinnamon conures.